OmarSiwy/Fast_Multiplier/README.md

         prefix_tree-->final_adder;
 ```

 7. Make sure all designs are functionally correct.
-Explore area, delay, power
+Explore timing, resource usage, and
-   costs in each case and explore effect of pipelining on performance.
+   performance characteristics in each case and explore effect of pipelining on performance.

-8. A stretch goal worthy of ARITH 2026 paper would be to do a complete
-   transistor-level assembly Python package that customizes all per-bit building
+8. A stretch goal would be to do a complete custom implementation that customizes all per-bit building
    blocks FA, HA, GPK, PREFIX_CELL, BOOTH_PP.
-Each cell is designed, sized, laid out
+Each cell is designed, sized, and optimized
-   (not all stages can be automated, especially not layout).
-If you can outperform
-   (or come close to) existing library cells on area/delay/power metrics you
+   for specific performance targets.
+If you can achieve excellent
-   have a pathway to a paper that could show others how to design-space explore
+   area/delay/power metrics you have a pathway to a research contribution that could show others how to design-space explore
-   various options to maximize silicon density.
+   various options to maximize efficiency.

 Pre-Requisites:

-- `verilog` manual for those unfamiliar. https://git.uwaterloo.ca/ece493t31-f25_arith/manuals/verilog
+- `verilog` manual for those unfamiliar
-- `hw-sim` manual for digital simulations. https://git.uwaterloo.ca/ece493t31-f25_arith/manuals/hw-sim
+- `hw-sim` manual for digital simulations
-- `asic-impl` manual for digital simulations. https://git.uwaterloo.ca/ece493t31-f25_arith/manuals/asic-impl
+- Hardware implementation fundamentals

-## Verilog for adders
+## Verilog for Adders

-Before you start this section, study different kinds of adders [Dinechin Chapter 5.3].
+Before starting this section, study different kinds of adders (Dinechin Chapter 5.3).

-You will write Verilog for your parametric adders in the file `rtl/{rca|csa|cla}.sv`.
-You will use `rtl/ha.sv` and `rtl/fa.sv` from Lab1.
+Write Verilog for parametric adders in the file `rtl/{rca|csa|cla}.sv`.
+Use `rtl/ha.sv` and `rtl/fa.sv` from a previous project.
-You will also have to write Verilog for `rtl/gpk.sv` for per-bit generate,
+Also write Verilog for `rtl/gpk.sv` for per-bit generate,
 propagate, and kill bit creation.

 The following are the I/O ports of the `rtl/{rca|csa|cla}.sv`: